 There are two main types of life insurance: term life insurance and permanent life insurance.
 Term life insurance is exactly what it sounds like.
 It’s a life insurance policy that lasts for a specified period or term, as determined in the insurance contract.

-It’s possible to buy 10-year term life insurance, 20-year term life insurance and even 30-year term life insurance.
+It’s possible to buy 10-year term life insurance, 20-year term life insurance and even a 30-year term policy.
 Policies range from $100,000 or so up to a few million dollars.

 There are a number of benefits to choosing term life insurance over permanent life insurance.
-Here are three pros of term life insurance that you might want to consider.
+Here are three that you might want to consider.

 1. The Cost

 One of the main advantages of term life insurance is that it is less costly than permanent life insurance.
-With term life insurance, you pay a low, fixed monthly premium over the course of the insurance policy based on the policy you choose.
-Of course, if you settle on a policy that pays out a million or more upon your death, your monthly premiums will be higher than if the policy were for $100,000.
+With term life insurance, you pay a low, fixed monthly premium over the course of the insurance policy.
+The exact term length and coverage depends on the policy you choose.
+So if you settle on a policy that pays out a million or more upon your death, your monthly premiums will be higher than if the policy covered $100,000.